tetsuromorimura/reinforce-joey/README.md

 Pretrained models for Joey NMT are available [here](https://github.com/joeynmt/joeynmt/blob/master/README.md#pre-trained-models) and the models used in the paper can be downloaded [here](https://drive.google.com/drive/folders/1lptEFQeo6wIsNan-7MtKwk3WYRIyOAJd?usp=sharing).

 ## Parameters
-The method and hyperparameters are specified in the config, see [small.yaml](https://github.com/samuki/reinforce-joey/blob/master/configs/small.yaml) for an example.
+The method and corresponding hyperparameters are specified in the config, examples for PG and MRT can be found in the [configs directory](https://github.com/samuki/reinforce-joey/blob/master/configs), e.g. [pg_cross_domain.yaml](https://github.com/samuki/reinforce-joey/blob/master/configs/pg_cross_domain.yaml), [mrt_cross_domain.yaml](https://github.com/samuki/reinforce-joey/blob/master/configs/mrt_cross_domain.yaml).
-Here a short explanation of the parameters.
+Here is a short explanation of the parameters:
 * All methods:
   * temperature: Softmax temperature parameter.
 Decreasing results in a 'peakier' distribution and more exploitation while increasing leads to more exploration.
 * Policy Gradient/Reinforce: